Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 Full-stack engineers usually end up donning a variety of hats when they join a company.
 This also depends on what role the company assigns them.

-So when you’re hiring a full-stack developer, you can assign them the following roles:
+So when hiring a full-stack developer, you can assign them any of the following roles:

 Tech Lead (or CTO)

-They can become the head of a technical project and oversee it end-to-end.
+They can head a technical project and oversee it end-to-end.
 Most experienced full-stack engineers work as tech leads.
-When they work as tech leads, they generally don’t do any coding stuff and are responsible for other business-related metrics and supervising fellow developers.
+When they work as tech leads, they generally don’t do any coding but are responsible for other business-related metrics and supervising fellow developers.

 Product Manager